-As of the date of this Circular, none of the Corporation's directors or proposed directors is or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any corporation (including the Corporation) that (a) was subject to a cease trade order, an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation (collectively, an "order") that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (b) was subject to an order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.
+As of the date of this Circular, none of the Corporation's directors or proposed directors is or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any corporation (including the Corporation) that (a) was subject to a cease trade order, an order similar to a cease trade order, or an order that denied the relevant company access to any exemption under securities legislation (collectively, an "order") that was issued while the proposed director was acting in the capacity as director, chief executive officer or chief financial officer; or (b) was subject to an order that was issued after the proposed director ceased to be a director, chief executive officer or chief financial officer, chief executive officer or chief financial officer and which resulted from an event that occurred while that person was acting in the capacity as director, chief executive officer or chief financial officer.

-None of the Corporation's directors or proposed directors: (a) is as at the date of this Circular, or has been within 10 years before the date of this Circular, a director or executive officer of any corporation (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) has, within the 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankrupt or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or has a receiver, receiver manager or trustee appointed to hold the assets of the proposed director.
+None of the Corporation's directors or proposed directors: (a) is as at the date of this Circular, or has been within 10 years before the date of this Circular, a director or executive officer of any corporation (including the Corporation) that, while that person was acting in that capacity, or within a year of that person ceasing to act in that capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets; or (b) has, within the 10 years before the date of this Circular, become bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or insolvency, or become subject to or instituted any proceedings, arrangement or compromise with creditors, or has a receiver, receiver manager or trustee appointed to hold the assets of the proposed director.

-None of the Corporation's directors or proposed directors have been subject to: (a) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority, or has entered into a settlement agreement with a securities regulatory authority; or (b) any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable security holder in deciding whether to vote for a proposed director.
+None of the Corporation's directors or proposed directors have been subject to: (a) any penalties or sanctions imposed by a court relating to securities legislation or by a securities regulatory authority, or has entered into a settlement agreement with a securities regulatory authority; or (b) any other penalties or sanctions imposed by a court or regulatory body that would likely be considered important to a reasonable securityholder in deciding whether to vote for a proposed director.

-Appointment of Auditors
+ITEM #3 Appointment of Auditors

-PricewaterhouseCoopers LLP, Chartered Accountants will be proposed by management of the Corporation for reappointment as auditors of the Corporation, to hold office until the next annual meeting of Shareholders, with their remuneration to be approved by the Board.
+PricewaterhouseCoopers LLP, Chartered Accountants will be proposed by management of the Corporation for re-appointment as auditors of the Corporation, to hold office until the next annual meeting of Shareholders, with their remuneration to be approved by the Board.
 PricewaterhouseCoopers LLP was first appointed as auditors of the Corporation on September 25, 2015.

-Certain information regarding the Audit Committee, including fees paid to the auditors of the Corporation in the recently completed financial year, that is required to be disclosed in accordance with National Instrument 52-110 - Audit Committees ("NI 52-110") is contained in the Corporation's Annual Information Form for the year ended December 31, 2022, dated February 23, 2023, an electronic copy of which is available on the Corporation's SEDAR profile at www.sedar.com.
+Certain information regarding the audit committee of the Corporation (the "Audit Committee"), including fees paid to the auditors of the Corporation in the recently completed financial year, that is required to be disclosed in accordance with National Instrument 52-110 - Audit Committees ("NI 52-110") is contained in the Corporation's Annual Information Form for the year ended December 31, 2024, dated February 20, 2025, an electronic copy of which is available on the Corporation's SEDAR+ profile at www.sedarplus.ca.